dccuchile/wefe/README.rst

 WEFE: The Word Embeddings Fairness Evaluation Framework In Proceedings of the 29th International Joint Conference on Artificial Intelligence and the 17th Pacific Rim International Conference on Artificial Intelligence (IJCAI-PRICAI 2020), Yokohama, Japan.
-(The author version can be provided upon request)
+(The author version can be provided upon request).

 Bibtex:
 ::